Mike Hollis (00:00:00):

 Mike Hollis (00:24:47):

-Like I want to do the best I can under everyday, you know, under the circumstance I’m given and, let the, let the cards fall where they may, and I’m okay with that. some people think differently.
+Like I want to do the best I can every day, you know, under the circumstance, I’m given and, let the, let the cards fall where they may, and I’m okay with that. some people think differently.
 They, they, you know, clearly I want to be successful and yeah, money’s great.
 But for those people who think that money is everything promise you, it’s not, I had, I had money.
 I had lots of money back in the day when I was playing.
-And, and it’s, it’s, it’s actually adds more stress because with more money, a lot of times you have more responsibilities and more toys and more things and be more this and more of that.
-And it becomes more of a burden to be honest with you.
+And, and it’s, it’s, it actually adds more stress because with more money, a lot of times you have more responsibilities and more toys and more things and be more this and more of that.
+And it becomes more of a burden, to be honest with you.
 So, more money really is not the key, happy life is, is what I’m looking for.
 And I have, I’m a very happy, optimistic kind of person, and I do the best I can, and I enjoy what I’m doing and I love helping others do the same.

 Zach Colman (00:25:35):

 Yeah.
 I think a lot of people preach that.
 And I think, I think in business, it’s very similar.
-You have to kind of find your passion like you did, and kind of have to, make sure you’re happy while you’re doing it because there’s going to be a lot of failures. and as you go through those failures, you are going to have, I call it that I call, I tell my wife, I just call it the business depression, because I feel like one day I’ll just be depressed.
+You have to kind of find your passion as you did, and kind of have to, make sure you’re happy while you’re doing it because there’s going to be a lot of failures. and as you go through those failures, you are going to have, I call it that I call, I tell my wife, I just call it the business depression, because I feel like one day I’ll just be depressed.
 I, there’s no reason why.
-And I’m like, and I’ll know I’ll be fine tomorrow. but because you have these goals, you have to set in mind and you’re most of the time you, you don’t pass those bulls, but you learn from those goals, like you said, so next time you do that goal, or next time you pass that goal, you’ll do better.
+And I’m like, and I’ll know I’ll be fine tomorrow. but because you have these goals, you have to set in mind and you’re most of the time you, you don’t pass those bulls, but you learn from those goals as you said, so next time you do that goal, or next time you pass that goal, you’ll do better.

 Zach Colman (00:26:17):

 But then you look past the whole year and you look at those, those goals that you’ve done.
 And you’re like, well, I’m actually doing a lot better than I was, you know, a year ago, I got a lot more done than I thought.
 So sometimes too, it’s, it’s the whole aspect of slow down, you know, slow down and, and you’re going to have these bowls, but if you don’t perceive get, get past these goals on time, just know that you’re always trying to do better.
 As long as you’re trying to do better grow as a person and grow as a business owner. you’re, you should be, you should be just fine. and I think that’s where we come back to our original point where people want things fast.
 They, they see so many gurus out there and so many, like make million dollars by next year and do this.
-And it, at the end day, it’s like, they’re only making a million dollars because they’re tricking you to think you can make a million dollars, you know, how it really works in the real world. so, uh, you talked a little bit about your business a little bit, so why don’t you get in, why don’t you get into a little more deep into, your passion and why you opened that business in general?
+And it, at the end day, it’s like, they’re only making a million dollars because they’re tricking you to think you can make a million dollars, you know, how it really works in the real world. so, uh, you talked a little bit about your business a little bit, so why don’t you get in, why don’t you get into a little more deeply into, your passion and why you opened that business in general?